neondatabase/website/content/docs/introduction/roadmap.md

 - **Neon on Azure**: If you didn't catch the post, Neon is coming to Azure.
 [Read more](https://neon.tech/blog/neon-is-coming-to-azure) about this big news.
 - **Autoscaling GA**: One of our defining features, Autoscaling, is soon going GA.
 Look for an announcement with details coming out soon!
 - **Autoscaling on the Free Plan**: Users on the Free Plan will soon be able to try Neon's Autoscaling feature, within reasonable Free Plan limits.
-- **Staging Environments**: A critical part of making it easy for you to use Neon as the staging environment for your team's app development &#8212; simple, robust anonymization of PII data.
-We're working on it.
 - **Postgres 17**: We've been at work on this for a while now.
 We plan to support Postgres 17 the day it's released.
 Postgres 17 will support direct SSL connections, which can eliminate one round-trip from establishing a connection.
 - **Database deploy previews**: Our GitHub App is available now for all users, with more refinements to come &#8212; including better integration with GitHub Actions, making it easier to incorporate your database into your development workflow.
 - **Better deletes**: We're adding support for deleting obsolete branches, especially after [restore](/docs/guides/branch-restore) operations.